 Unlike some other states, Florida does not have specific laws for getting rid of squatters.
 To have squatters removed from your property once they have begun living there, you must go through an eviction process.

-It is of the utmost importance that you serve an eviction notice as soon as possible.
-If an eviction has been filed, it will take a lot of work and proof for a squatter to gain ownership of your property.
+It is of the utmost importance that owners issue an eviction notice as soon as possible.
+If an eviction has been filed, it will take a lot of work and proof for a squatter to gain ownership of the property.

-There are three different types of eviction notices in Florida:
+There are a couple types of eviction notices in Florida:

 - 3-Day Notice to Quit or Pay.
-This notice gives the tenant three days to pay rent or leave.
-You must include the amount of past-due rent and fees in the notice.
+This notice gives the squatter/tenant three days to pay rent or leave.
 If the squatter doesn’t pay the amount within the 3-day period, an eviction lawsuit can be filed against them.

 After an eviction is filed, it usually takes a few weeks to resolve.
 If the tenant or squatter chooses to fight the eviction, it can take longer.
-Still, if the squatter has no valid claim to the land, it will probably be ruled in favor of the landlord.
+If the squatter has no valid claim to the land, it will probably be ruled in favor of the owner.

 Even so, landlords cannot self-evict.
 Even with a successful eviction, the only person who can legally remove a squatter from the property is a sheriff or constable.